Shelbournator/thoughts/_posts/2026-01-26-the-frame-problem.md

 description: "Why smart teams get stuck on ill-defined problems, and why 'Lateral Thinking' is actually a mechanism for reducing search space."
 ---

-Some problems are harder to solve that they should be.
+Some problems are harder to solve than they should be.

 They're not just complex, exactly.
 More: resistant, awkward, oddly shaped.
 Ambiguous.